Caboolture

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Caboolture has 94 active public transport stops offering a mix of train and bus services.
-These stops are served by 88 individual routes, together providing 2665 weekly passenger trips.
-Transport accessibility is moderate, with residents located an average of 467 meters from the nearest stop.
+These stops are served by 88 individual routes, collectively facilitating 2665 weekly passenger trips.
+Transport accessibility is moderate with residents typically located 467 meters from the nearest stop.
+Most residents commute outward due to the area's residential nature.
+Cars remain the dominant mode of transport at 90%.
+Vehicle ownership averages 1.4 per dwelling.

 Frequently Asked Questions - Transport